-Do you have a favorite piece of clothing from the show?
+Do you have a favourite piece of clothing from the show?

 I have had some great hats.
-Sometimes I think maybe we should wear hats more often.
+Sometimes I think maybe we should wear hats more.
 I like seeing women wearing hats at weddings.
 That seems to be coming back now.
-There are a lot of hats in this series.
-I wonder if it will catch on.
+There is a lot of hats in this series.
+I wonder if it will all catch on.

-What kind of person would you have been back in the 20’s?
+What kind of person would you have been back in the 20ies?
 Upstairs or downstairs?

 Well I think in truth, my family heritage, I would have been below stairs.

 I guess Mary’s life is a great life.
 All those lovely clothes.
 I’d take that!
 (Laughs.)

 Do you have any special memories from the show?